-OWASP Top 10: Broken Access Control Security Vulnerability Practical Overview
+OWASP Top 10 in 2021: Broken Access Control Practical Overview

-Broken Access Control is #5 in the current OWASP Top Ten Most Critical Web Application Security Risks.
-It should be viewed in conjunction with Broken Authentication, currently the #2 risk.
+Broken Access Control present the biggest threat in the current OWASP Top Ten Most Critical Web Application Security Risks.

 In 2012, the South Carolina Department of Revenue suffered a huge data breach.
 A vast amount of taxpayer data was stolen, including 3.6 million social security numbers.
 The breach appears to have been made possible by a simple spear phishing attack.
 The government system was theoretically secure against unauthorised users, but only up to the point the attackers could breach or bypass the user authentication.

 Do you want to have an in-depth understanding of all modern aspects of Broken Access Control?
 Read this article and bookmark it to get back later, we regularly update this page.

 From then onward, there was insufficient internal access control [CWE-284] to prevent the ‘authenticated’ attackers accessing and stealing the sensitive IRS data.

 Generally speaking, authentication is considered to be part of the overall discipline of access control.
 In the OWASP top ten risks, however, authentication (OWASP #2) concerns proving user identity, while access control (OWASP #5) concerns what the user (authenticated or otherwise) can access on the system.

 What is the Broken Access Control risk?